Matt Klein

 Matthew David Klein (born September 29, 1967) is an American politician and member of the Minnesota Senate.
 A member of the Minnesota Democratic–Farmer–Labor Party (DFL), he represents District 53 in the southeastern Twin Cities metropolitan area.

 Early life, education, and career

 Klein was raised in Saint Paul and graduated from Highland Park High School in 1985.
 He attended the University of Wisconsin–Madison, graduating with a Bachelor of Science, and went on to graduate as a Doctor of Medicine from Mayo Medical School.
 Klein was elected to the West St. Paul–Mendota Heights–Eagan School Board in 2012.
 He is a doctor of internal medicine at the Mayo Clinic in Rochester.

 Minnesota Senate

+Klein was first elected to the Minnesota Senate in 2016.

+Governor Mark Dayton collapsed near the end of his 2017 State of the State address.
+Many rushed to his aid, including Klein.

+Gov. Mark Dayton collapsed near the end of his annual State of the State.
+Dayton is being helped by Sen. Klein, far left, Secretary of State Steve Simon, at Dayton's right, and Lt.
+Governor Tina Smith on his left.

-Klein serves on the following committees in the Minnesota Senate:
+Klein serves on the following Minnesota Senate committees: